nicknguyen-cs/sample-apps/README.md

   - [Marketplace App Boilerplate Documentation](https://www.contentstack.com/docs/developers/developer-hub/marketplace-app-boilerplate/)
 - [Marketplace Boiler Plate](https://github.com/contentstack/marketplace-app-boilerplate)

+# App List

 ##  Check Parent References

 #### Description
 The check parent references sidebar widget that will show you all content that is associated with it.
 It will display how many levels of depth above the parent references are as well.

 #### Location
-This app is based on the `/src/containers/SidebarReferencesWidget/EntrySideBar.tsx`
+This app is based on the [sidebar location](https://github.com/nicknguyen-cs/sample-apps/blob/main/src/containers/SidebarReferencesWidget/EntrySidebar.tsx)

 #### Demo
 ![My Image](public/gifs/parent-references.gif)